Cancer Risk Reduction & Treatment Resources

 No matter where you are in your journey, there are resources and support for you.

-According to the American Cancer Society, avoiding use of tobacco, maintaining a healthy weight, eating health-promoting foods, and getting physical activity are important factors in risk reduction.
-Check out their recommendations here, and local resources below.
+According to the American Cancer Society, avoiding use of tobacco, maintaining a healthy weight, eating nutritious foods, and getting physical activity are important factors in risk reduction.

-- Tobacco Cessation: Learn about IU's tobacco-free policy, and find resources to help you kick the habit.
-IU Simon Comprehensive Cancer Center’s Tobacco Treatment Program: One-on-one counseling, assistance with medication options and other resources for Simon Cancer Center patients.
-Services are provided by highly skilled Tobacco Treatment Specialists.
+- Tobacco Cessation: Learn about IU’s tobacco-free policy and find resources to help you kick the habit.
+IU Simon Comprehensive Cancer Center’s Tobacco Treatment Program offers one-on-one counseling, assistance with medication options, and other resources for Simon Cancer Center patients.
 Call 317-944-7848 or email stoptobacco@iuhealth.org

 - Physical activity: Learn more about recommended physical activity guidelines, and check out physical activity options on your campus.
 Or get active for a cause by participating in cancer-related events such as Race for the Cure and Relay for Life.

-- Eat fresh, nutritious foods: Find delicious and healthy options near you, and check out Healthy IU nutrition resources and personalized nutrition counseling sessions.
+- Eat nutritious foods: Find delicious and healthy options near you, and check out Healthy IU nutrition resources, including personalized nutrition counseling sessions.

 - Healthy weight: Whether you are looking to lose weight or maintain your current weight, there are resources and Healthy IU programs for you.